oglofus/bangs/README.md

 ## What are bangs?

 Bangs are shortcuts that quickly take you to search results on other sites.
 For example, when you know you want to search on another site like Wikipedia or Amazon, bangs get you there fastest.
-A search for `filter bubble !w` will take you directly to Wikipedia.
+A search for `!w filter bubble` will take you directly to Wikipedia.

 ## Why Oglofus Bangs?